mozkomor/GrinGoldMiner/README.md

 GGM releases collect 1% fee for the Grin Development Fund and 1% fee for further miner development.

-If you disable fees or profit from the code in some way, consider donating to:

-BTC 37WJeFqsvSSdC9BbJUW96oCqzSe4TeESnF

 ## How to build

 Miner is written entirely in C# using new open-source .NET implementation called Dotnet Core.